 Notes

-- Use natural unsweetened peanut butter and low sodium soy sauce for best results.
+- Use natural unsweetened peanut butter and low-sodium soy sauce for best results.

 - To make spicy sauce, increase sambal oelek (red chili paste) in the recipe.

-- To make close to Thai sauce use coconut milk and sambal oelek in place of water and regular red chili paste.
+- To make it close to Thai sauce use coconut milk and sambal oelek in place of water and regular red chili paste.

 Comments & Reviews